Mariposa School of Global Education

 If you will be signing your child out early one day, be sure to write a note to the teacher telling him/her what time to send your child to the office to meet you.
 You may not call the classrooms during instructional time.

-Please provide your child with a snack and lunch (or lunch money) daily.
-Exact change ($3.50) is greatly appreciated.
+Please provide your child with a snack and lunch daily.
+Hot Lunch can be purchased from the cafeteria for $4.00.
+Your child can bring cash or you can set up a lunch account through PayPams.
 We are a school who educates the whole child with your partnership.
 As such, nutritious snacks and lunches are a key to building healthy eating habits, improving concentration, and fostering strong physical and neurological development.
 So, make a conscious effort to pack healthy meals and ask your child if he/she ate lunch today!

 Please drive slowly and report anyone who is driving over 5 mph.
 Drop off zone is located in the "horseshoe" near our entrance.
 Drivers may not leave their cars in the red "drop off" zone for ANY reason or for ANY length of time as this poses a serious safety problem for our children and creates unnecessary traffic congestion.